 FQMS selects, funds and places specialist trainees in conjunction with local healthcare providers utilising the MTI Scheme and the ISTP, allowing doctors to upgrade their clinical expertise, so that they can improve the teaching and health care available in their field.

-Like medical schools throughout the world, every year senior medical students at all four Palestinian universities have the opportunity to do elective placements at hospitals across the globe.
+Like medical schools throughout the world, every year senior medical students at all four Palestinian universities have the opportunity to do international training placements, also called electives, at hospitals across the globe.

 The Islamic University of Gaza have a new campus outside of Gaza City, meaning that it costs students on average $10 per day to travel back and forth.
-We have part funded a service provided by a local bus company ($6,000 is our 50% contribution).
+We have part funded a service provided by a local bus company.
 This provides a service for 40 students per trip.

 Over the past few years, we have raised money to update essential equipment available at the university so that the teaching can remain at a high standard.